Patient Secure Transport Courses

-Safety Training for Secure Escort or Paramedic Personnel
+Conflict and Interventions Training for Mental Health Secure Escort or Ambulance Personnel

-Ambulance service personnel our frequently exposed to the risk of aggression and violence because of the nature of the work.
-Tasking is often require ambulance service personnel to be the first person on scene at an accident or an incident where the people involved may be distressed or agitated or are suffering from the effects of drugs and alcohol.
-Developing effective habits and attitudes for maintaining situation awareness and personal safety in such situations is a critical area for staff both new to the job and veterans.
-Our 9 attitudes methodology provides a framework for developing these skills and our conflict resolution program helps to ensure that Contacts with persons in the community are both non-escalatory and effective.
+Secure Escort personnel are frequently exposed to the risk of aggression and violence because of the nature of the work.
+Taskings often require Secure Escort teams to encounter vulnerable people who may be distressed or agitated because of poor mental health or are suffering from the effects of drugs and alcohol intoxication.
+Developing effective habits and attitudes for maintaining situation awareness and personal safety in such Secure Escort situations is a critical area for staff both new to the job and veterans.
+Our ‘9 Attitudes’ methodology provides a framework for developing these skills and our conflict resolution program helps to ensure that Contacts with vulnerable people in the community are both non-escalatory and effective.

-Where ambulance service personnel are confronted with acts of physical violence, the use of force may become necessary and therefore it is prudent for services to provide training and skills for disengagement and breakaway for personnel.
-Our system of self protection offers, in a short period of time, skills which are instinctive, easy to learn, are retained well over time and which are extremely effective in helping staff to prevent themselves being injured in the result of physical attack.
-Because the methods we use are based on human survival instincts, they are very court defensible and appropriate for use by healthcare staff.
+Where Secure Escort personnel are confronted with acts of physical violence, the use of protective physical interventions may become necessary and therefore it is prudent for services to provide training and skills for disengagement and breakaway for personnel.
+Our system of self protection offers, in a short period of time, skills which are instinctive, easy to learn, are retained well over time and which are extremely effective in helping Secure Escort staff to prevent themselves being injured in the result of physical attack.
+Because the methods we use are based on protective instincts, they are very court defensible and appropriate for use by healthcare staff.

-There are times in some circumstances when, whether with police assistance or when police are attending a call with paramedics, that the use of force to control or restraint a patient becomes necessary.
-The situations may arise when personnel are attempting to prevent a great harm from occurring when our patient is refusing treatment or refusing to attend hospital at that time when they are judged not to have capacity to make these decisions, for example.
-In these limited scenarios the skilful Application of control tactics and restraint procedures, while working as part of the team, can reduce the risk of potential harm to the patient and increase the overall safety of the attending team.
+There are times in some circumstances – when words alone fail to create safety – the use of force to control or restraint a patient becomes necessary.
+These situations may arise when Secure Transport personnel are attempting to prevent harm from occurring, when a patient is refusing treatment or refusing to attend hospital at a time when they are judged not to have capacity or autonomy to make these decisions, for example.
+In these limited scenarios the skilful application of control tactics and physical interventions, while working as part of the Secure Escort team, can reduce the risk of potential harm to the patient and increase the overall safety of the attending personnel.

-Where are the ambulance service is engaging in a secure escort, often it will be necessary for the Escort team to have a full understanding and knowledge of the control and restraint tactics which may be appropriate to safely complete the transport of a patient.
-This sometimes will include the use of holding techniques and procedures which reduce the risk of the patient absconding from the care custody custody and control of the health service in which they have been placed.
-Secure escort staff may need to have a high level competency in these tactics in order to safely carry out their taskings.
+Where the Patient Secure Transport service is engaging in an escort task, often it will be necessary for the Secure Escort team to have a full understanding and knowledge of the control and restraint tactics which may be appropriate to safely complete the transport of a patient.
+This sometimes will include the use of holding techniques and procedures which reduce the risk of the patient absconding from the care custody and control of the team with whom they have been placed.
+Secure Transport staff may need to have a high level competency in these tactics in order to safely carry out their taskings.

-Ambulance Service Restraint Devices – Handcuffs, Soft-Cuffs and Soft Restraint Systems
+Restraint Devices for Secure Transport – Handcuffs, Soft-Cuffs and Soft Restraint Systems

 For some high secure patients it will be necessary for escort staff to safely apply restraint devices.
 Training should ensure that any application of restraint devices is both safe and appropriate and effective, proportionate to the needs identified in the escorting procedure.
 For example, handcuff training should include elements of the proper care of the devices, the mechanical principles which underline their use, the legal rules which accompany their use and tactics for use with both compliant subjects and non-compliant subjects.